Anjisnu-123/ML-Algo/Day 019/content.md

 Quasi newtons methods (BFGS) : Defination,Steps,Use cases,Advantages, disadvantages.
 > [!IMPORTANT]
-> More used in deep neural network (Depth should be more than 10)
+> BFGS More used in deep neural network (Depth should be more than 10)

+Levenberg marquardt algorithm (LM),L-BFGS